gopher-beijing/talks/README.md

 # talks
-All of the slide on Gopher Beijing Meetings.
+All of the slides on Gopher Beijing Meetings.